 Advice for navigating your way to further or higher education

 On behalf of Plymouth City Council, Plymouth Adult Education Service helps anyone aged 19+ to get your foundations right and build those skills and that CV!

 On Course South West offers courses to support adult learners and families across Plymouth and surrounding areas and many are free.
 Helping individuals to find a new job after redundancy or return to work after a break.
 Working closely with communities, employers and job centres, the On Course team know that refreshing knowledge and developing new skills are great ways for adults to build conﬁdence and impress new employers.
 In addition to short, long courses and free courses, On Course also have a professional menu of accredited online qualifications, which are nationally recognised by employers and are free to those eligible.
 They are exclusively designed for online home study and assessed by a fully qualified assessor.
 You may also wish to get free help with your English, maths or digital skills.
 On Course are here to help.

 ODILs specialise in adult training for second language speakers and are experts in English language training.

-This website provides information and resources to helps support individuals at risk or unemployed through the journey to employment.
+This website provides information and resources to help support unemployed individuals or at risk of, through the journey into employment.